Why I am running to be on the HMA board…..

 Where to begin with this?

 We still do not have an electronic system to track maintenance requests and architectural requests!
-This is not only very inefficient, it is also a legal liability since the HOA does not have any record of maintenance task by unit, hold harmless agreements, etc…
+This is not only very inefficient it’s also a legal liability since the HOA does not have any record of maintenance task by unit, hold harmless agreements, etc. Instead, we have the “box at the shed”, where requests go to die…

 Why aren’t we considering solar power with the huge area of flat roof we have?